• Skip to primary navigation

 Red lentils are smaller and have a bright orange or reddish color.
 They have a mild, slightly sweet flavor and tend to break down and become mushy when cooked.

-• Cooking Time: They cook quickly, usually in 15-20 minutes.
+• Cooking Time: 15-20 minutes.

 Yellow Lentils